matboivin/test-lol/doc/containers.md

 To make images smaller:
 `apk update` + `rm /var/cache/apk/*` OR `apk add --no-cache`

+> The --no-cache option allows to not cache the index locally, which is useful for keeping containers small.
+Literally it equals `apk update` in the beginning and `rm -rf /var/cache/apk/*` in the end.

 Source: [Alpine Dockerfile Advantages of --no-cache Vs. rm /var/cache/apk/*](https://stackoverflow.com/questions/49118579/alpine-dockerfile-advantages-of-no-cache-vs-rm-var-cache-apk/49119046)

 ### Create group and user on Alpine